Where is the leak on my Roof?

-You landed this page because you are looking for How to find the leak in your roof?
+You landed this page because you are looking for How to find the leak in your roof.
 It’s very important to find and fix the leak in your roof to prevent any major damage.
-It is because once the water has pierced the roof, insulation can easily reroute it.
-Even if you see signs of a leak in the corner bedroom, the vulnerable spot in your roof may be located far away from that area of your home.
+This is because once the water has pierced the roof, insulation can easily reroute it.
+Even if you see signs of a leak in the corner bedroom, the vulnerable spot on your roof may be located far away from that area of your home.

 1. Initial Symbol of a Roof Leak